Race Review: The Lap May 2026

 There's c1300 runners today all setting off together so it's busy, and once we're off the inevitable bottle necks are there.
 Not a problem though as it all serves to stop me going off too fast.
 Not that I was going to let that happen today, I'm calm in good spirits and have a solid strategy for the entire day.
 Soon enough the bottle necks disperse and we're moving mostly on country roads for a bit without issue.
 Skirting the lake clockwise with some magical morning views is just the ticket and you can't help but feel energised.
 Especially as the forecast rain is nowhere to be seen (and would stay away all day as it happens.

 By now a pattern of running with the same athletes has emerged and whilst we all yoyo a fair bit, friendly faces are quite frequent and I spend probably too long but an enjoyable time running with a guy (Andy I think) and another girl whose name escapes me.
-Both are similar level runners to me todays it seems and we move through to about 60km together, including scaling Orrest Head and Gummmer's How - neither of which are huge but both are significant at this stage in the race and with a lot of quite technical terrain to navigate it's by no means easy under foot .
-A makeshift aid station where i guzzle some flat coke from friendly residents sees them move away in to the distance but I'm not too bothered.
+Both are similar level runners to me todays it seems and we move through to about 60km together, including scaling Orrest Head and Gummmer's How - neither of which are huge but both feel significant at this stage in the race and with a lot of quite technical terrain to navigate it's by no means easy under foot .
+A makeshift aid station where i guzzle some flat coke from friendly residents sees them move away in to the distance but I'm not too bothered to make chase.

 Note: this was my first race on home made gels.
 I used them exclusively all day.
 My target was 100g carbs/400 calories per hour every hour and i maintained this till about 8 hours.
 After that my discipline left me a bit not through flavour fatigue but through desire fatigue.
 That said I still consumed 800g carbs over the 10 hours which is a solid amount by any standards.